2015 6 Hours of Silverstone: Preview

 A FIA World Motor Sport Council meeting in Doha on 3 December 2014 confirmed the 6 Hours of Silverstone as part of the FIA WEC's 2015 schedule.
 It was the first of eight endurance sports car races of the 2015 FIA World Endurance Championship, and the fourth running of the event as part of the championship.
 It was held on 12 April 2015 at the 3.661 mi 18-turn Silverstone Circuit in Northamptonshire, England, following two days of practice and qualifying.
 Since the 2013 edition, the overall winners have been presented with the RAC Tourist Trophy.

 Audi's head of motorsport Wolfgang Ullrich said the manufacturer was ready for the upcoming season, and noted the closeness of the competition while setting Audi the objective to win at Silverstone for the third time in the WEC: "At the Prologue at Le Castellet, we met with our opponents for the first time in the 2015 season and were able to see everyone is thoroughly prepared – even though nobody put their cards on the table there."
 Romain Dumas, one of three drivers of the No. 18 Porsche 919 Hybrid, expected more of a battle with his rivals than in 2014.
 His co-driver Marc Lieb said there was "a score to settle" after retiring early from the 2014 edition.
 Defending series champions Sébastien Buemi and Anthony Davidson along with their co-driver Kazuki Nakajima revealed their aim of repeating their victory at Silverstone, but Buemi noted the unpredictability of the conditions at the track.

 Going into the race, the sport's governing body, the Fédération Internationale de l'Automobile, and the organiser of the series, Automobile Club de l'Ouest, altered the balance of performance in the LMGTE classes for the first time in the season to try to create parity.
-10 kg of ballast was added to the LMGTE Pro class Ferrari 458 Italia and the Aston Martin V8 Vantage to reduce their handing abilities.
+10 kg of ballast was added to the LMGTE Pro class Ferrari 458 Italia and the Aston Martin V8 Vantage to reduce their handling abilities.
 The weight of the Porsche 911 RSR was lowered by 10 kg to increase its performance.
-The Aston Martin V8 Vantage also received an decrease in performance with the reduction of its air restrictor by 0.3 mm.
+The Aston Martin V8 Vantage also received a decrease in performance with the reduction of its air restrictor by 0.3 mm.
 No changes were made to the Chevrolet Corvette C7.R.